grevian/palworld-ondemand/README.md

 ### Server DNS Record

-Add an A record with a 30 second TTL with a unique name that you will use to connect to your minecraft server.
-Something like minecraft.yourdomainname.com, or more complex if desired, as every time anyone _in the world_ performs a DNS lookup on this name, your Minecraft server will launch.
+Add an A record with a 30 second TTL with a unique name that you will use to connect to your palworld server.
+Something like palworld.yourdomainname.com, or more complex if desired, as every time anyone _in the world_ performs a DNS lookup on this name, your Palworld server will launch.
 The value of the record is irrelevant because it will be updated every time our container launches.
 Use 1.1.1.1 or 192.168.1.1 for now if you can't think of anything.
 The low TTL is so that the DNS clients and non-authoritative DNS servers won't cache the record long and you can connect quicker after the IP updates.

 ### Query Logging